Dream loot: Polaroid camera.

-We took it home and following a successful shakedown thought it would be fun to come back and burn a fresh pack of film with it – give it a last look at its home turf in an ironic twist that a camera solely used for photographing criminals was now in the hands of a different kind of criminal…
+I took it home, and following a successful shakedown, thought it would be fun to come back to the same mall and burn a fresh pack of film with it – give it a last look at its home turf in an ironic twist that a camera solely used for photographing criminals was now in the hands of a different kind of criminal…

 Polaroids of bad people.
 There were binders and plastic bins full of pictures of those picked up by mall security for everything from shoplifting to vandalism and burglarizing cars in the parking lot.
-The area that developed around this mall went downhill rapidly in the 90s; unsupervised youths frequently clashing with each other and intimidating shoppers ultimately gave the mall an unsafe reputation toward the end.
+The area that developed around this mall went downhill rapidly in the 90s; unsupervised youths frequently clashing with each other and intimidating shoppers ultimately gave the mall an unsafe – and in some senses, undeserved – reputation toward the end.
 Jesse Anderson didn’t help things.

 Yeah, this image is blurry… I haven’t used a plastic box-type 600 camera in years, I now remember why.

 These two come out of the mall’s bi-level movie theater, which to my knowledge never saw a serious remodel in the 25 years or so it was open — that groovy Bauhaus font can be found all over the place!
 This six-screen United Artists house had a strange configuration: the first three screens opened first with the mall on the lower level, then the last three were built a later date on the upper level, with a single escalator going upstairs to connect them.